Table of contents

 - How to stop Apple security warning pop-up messages on iOS

 - Prevent pop-ups and Apple security alerts with Clario for iOS

 - Skepticism is another great weapon against scammers

-Apple security pop-ups are tools used by fraudsters to trick you into thinking your iOS device has contracted a virus, been hacked, or been compromised in some other way.
-The threat isn't real, and scammers are simply seeking to gather personal and financial information in order to defraud you.
-Apple never uses security alerts on its iOS devices, so whenever you encounter one you can be sure it's not legitimate.
+Apple security pop-ups are tools fraudsters use to trick you into thinking your iOS device has contracted a virus, been hacked, or been compromised in some other way.
+The threat isn't real, and scammers simply seek to gather personal and financial information to defraud you.
+Apple never uses security alerts on its devices, so whenever you encounter one, you can be sure it's not legitimate.